Volodymyr Zelenskyy: First phase of the invasion

-On 30 May 2022, Zelenskyy criticized EU leaders for being too soft on Russia and asked, "Why can Russia still earn almost a billion euros a day by selling energy?"
+On 30 May 2022, Zelenskyy criticised EU leaders for being too soft on Russia and asked, "Why can Russia still earn almost a billion euros a day by selling energy?"
 The study published by the Centre for Research on Energy and Clean Air (CREA) calculates that the EU paid Russia about €56 billion for fossil fuel deliveries in the three months following the start of Russia's invasion.